Cultivation, Improvement, and Environmental Impacts of Tea

 Tea is produced in almost all of the continents on Earth, and the total area under cultivation is still growing.
 Hence, in order to make enough land available for tea cultivation, vast areas are being annexed throughout the world, and that obviously entails deforestation, which has numerous negative effects on ecosystems.
 The most hazardous environmental impact of tea production is the alteration of habitat (Clay, 2003).
 According to a number of reports, forests are still being uprooted in East Africa to facilitate new plantations (McLennan, 2011).
 Nevertheless, tea cultivation is not the solitary cause of deforestation.
 Around 70% of the terrestrial plants and animals live in the forest ecosystem, so massive alteration of natural habitats forces the flora and the fauna of that area to struggle to live, and this can culminate in loss of biodiversity if the species do not survive.
 Simultaneously, trees also play a key role in stopping global warming, as they absorb greenhouse gases.
 Thus, the felling of trees en masse for tea planting has environmental implications.
 Furthermore, with the elimination of trees, accumulation of leaf litter on the soil surface shrinks, resulting in the concurrent reduction of organic matter content in the soil and the subsequent hampering of the soil’s water-holding capacity.
 During heavy downpours, soil is subjected to erosion, followed by siltation of riverbeds and adjacent drains, which ultimately threatens irrigation schemes.

-Alternatively, in order to achieve higher productivity, estates are kept weed free by weeding and applying scrapers.
+In order to achieve higher productivity, estates are kept weed free by weeding and applying scrapers.
 Manual weeding using scrapers resulted in severe soil loss of about 30 cm of topsoil per hectare by erosion in Sri Lanka (Ekanayake, 1994).
 This loss translates into average soil erosion of 40 metric tonnes/ha/yr (Krishnarajah, 1985).

 Decreasing soil pH, continual use of ammonium sulfate, and frequent application of weedicides have taken a toll on earthworms, which keep the soil in fine tilth.
 Hence, the tilth and fertility conditions of tea estate soil have deteriorated over the years due to the disappearance of these beneficial annelids.

 In some tea-growing countries, profuse and erroneous application of insecticides has disturbed the environment.
 As tea plantations are basically a monoculture, they offer the perfect conditions for a number of pests.
 In order to keep productivity to the desired level, a number of lethal, detrimental pesticides are extensively used.
 However, erroneous application of these substances obliterates beneficial predators and destroys biodiversity as well.
 Insecticides are dispersed by fossil fuel–driven power sprayers, which produces mist that is harmful to the local environment, especially human beings.
-Further, if not applied well ahead of plucking, pesticides with higher half-lives may produce residual effects on liquor that can put human life in jeopardy.
-Alternatively, though broad-spectrum insecticides provide many benefits by means of good control, higher yields, and handsome profits, they also have raised grave concerns, such as growth of resistance against pesticides, the reappearance of pests, an epidemic of secondary pests, detrimental effects to the environment, and unwanted residual effects in the liquor (Gurusubramanian et al., 2008).
+Further, if not applied well ahead of plucking, pesticides with higher half-lives may produce residual effects on tea liquor that can put human life in jeopardy.
+Though broad-spectrum insecticides provide many benefits by means of good control, higher yields, and handsome profits, they also have raised grave concerns, such as growth of resistance against pesticides, the reappearance of pests, an epidemic of secondary pests, detrimental effects to the environment, and unwanted residual effects in the liquor (Gurusubramanian et al., 2008).

 After fermentation, the partially processed leaves are allowed to dry under controlled conditions until a particular level of moisture is attained.
 This step is carried out in dryers run by gas or diesel fuel.
 However, in some cases, firewood is also used for heating.
 Bear in mind that fossil fuel is a source of greenhouse gas, and the aftermath can be dreadful.